gofiber/fiber/middleware/monitor/README.md

 ```

 ### Examples
-Import the middleware package that is part of the Fiber web framework
+Import the middleware package and assign it to a route.
 ```go
 package main